Last Updated on October 18, 2023 by Tim Wells

 Why Would You Want a Cheap Android TV Box?

 I love my NVIDIA Shield TV, but it’s not for everyone.

 For starters, the $150 price tag is a little much to swallow.
-Especially if you’re only looking for an Android TV box for a spare TV, or for something that your kids can use.
+Especially if you’re only looking for an Android TV box for a spare TV or something your kids can use.

-And you definitely don’t need a gaming powerhouse like the Shield TV.
+And you definitely don’t need a gaming Android TV box powerhouse like the NVIDIA Shield TV Pro.

-If all you plan on doing with your Android TV box is some basic streaming, then there’s no need to break the bank.
-You want something that has good performance, at a reasonable price.
+If all you plan on doing with your Android TV box is basic streaming, then there’s no need to break the bank.
+You want something that has good performance at a reasonable price.

-If it happens to play videos in 4K, more the better!
+If it happens to play videos in 4K, the more, the better!

-BTW, don’t worry…all of my top picks have great 4K playback, except for one.
+BTW, don’t worry…all of my top picks have excellent 4K playback, except for one.
 If 4K playback is a deal breaker, you only need to spend a little more to upgrade.